-The Speeding Ticket Defense Lawyers at Stiefvater Law will fight your case and avoid costly points on your license.
+The Speeding Ticket Defense Lawyers at Stiefvater Law will fight your case.
+We will help you avoid points and keep any fines or costs to a minimum.
 Call now for a free consultation.

 Speeding Ticket Points in North Perry, Ohio

-Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
-The points you receive on your license vary depending on your specific circumstances.
+The majority of our clients call us trying to avoid points on their driving record.
+The points added to your record depend on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

-Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.
+30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.

 Speeding Ticket Penalties North Perry

-When people think of speeding tickets, they typically consider a fine and points as the only penalty they face.
-Unfortunately, many cities have their own code or local laws.
-These local laws or ordinances often make seemingly minor speeding tickets a much more serious offense.
+When people consider the consequences of speeding tickets, they consider a fine and points being added to their driving record.
+Unfortunately, many cities have their own code or local laws that often increase minor speeding tickets a much more serious offense.

-For example, a speeding ticket under the Ohio Revised Code is typically a minor misdemeanor.
-This means that a conviction results in a fine and (often) points on your driving record.
-Under many local codes, the penalties for the same offense are considered as a much higher degree misdemeanor.
-These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a potential jail sentence!
+For example, a typical speeding ticket under the Ohio Revised Code is a minor misdemeanor.
+A conviction of a minor misdemeanor results in a fine and (often) points on your driving record.
+Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
+These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a jail sentence!

 Beware of Increased Speeding Ticket Penalties

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example: